Prunus angustifolia aka Cherokee Plum

 Cherokee Plum, Chickasaw Plum, Florida Sand Plum, Sandhill Plum, Sand Plum

-How to care for Cherokee Plum
+How difficult is it to take care of Cherokee Plum

 Caring for Cherokee Plum is a breeze, as it is highly adaptable and forgiving to minor neglect.